Low temperature state in strontium titanate microcrystals using in situ multi-reflection Bragg coherent X-ray diffraction imaging: Methods

 \subsection{BCDI data collection}

 BCDI was performed at beamline I16 at Diamond Light Source (DLS).
 The silicon substrate was attached to a copper stub using silver paint and placed in a ARS DE-202SK cryocooler.
-The samples were illuminated using a 9 keV ($\lambda = 0.138$ nm) coherent X-ray beam, focused to a size of 50 $\mathrm{\mu m}$ × 200 $\mathrm{\mu m}$ (v × h, full width at half-maximum).
+The samples were illuminated using a 9 keV ($\lambda = 0.138\ $ nm) coherent x-ray beam, focused to a size of 50 $\mathrm{\mu m}$ × 200 $\mathrm{\mu m}$ (v × h, full width at half-maximum).
 Due to cryostat vibrations (0.01 mm, $\sim2$ Hz), we believe having a large beam was beneficial to prevent the microcrystals from moving out of the illuminated spot.
-The X-ray beam was rastered across the substrate until a suitable specular $\{1\;0\;1\}$ Bragg peak was found.
+The x-ray beam was rastered across the substrate until a suitable specular $\{1\;0\;1\}$ Bragg peak was found.
 By rotating the sample about the surface normal axis ($\phi$) by 90°, a second $\{1\;0\;1\}$ Bragg peak was obtained, allowing us to determine the orientation matrix to measure additional reflections.

-We accomplished this for two crystals.
-For crystal A, we measured the $10\bar{1}$, $110$, $101$, $1\bar{1}0$, and $111$ Bragg peaks at 10 K, 20 K, 30 K, 40 K, 50 K, 100 K, 150 K, 200 K, 250 K, and 300 K. However, the reconstruction for the $111$ Bragg peak did not converge as well and was therefore excluded from the analysis, except for the determination of the Burgers vector (Table \ref{table:Q_dot_b}).
-For crystal B, the $111$ and $011$ Bragg peaks were measured at 180 K, 160 K, 140 K, 100 K, 80 K, 50 K, 40 K, 30 K, 20 K and 10 K, and the $101$ Bragg peak was measured at 180 K, 160 K, 140 K, 100 K, 80 K, 50 K. The temperature ramp rate was 5 K/min, and once a specific temperature was reached, 5 minutes elapsed before starting the BCDI measurements.
+We accomplished this for two crystals, which were selected based on having strong Bragg peak signals.
+For crystal A, we measured the $10\bar{1}$, $110$, $101$, $1\bar{1}0$, and $111$ Bragg peaks at 10, 20, 30, 40, 50, 100, 150, 200, 250, and 300 K. However, the reconstruction for the $111$ Bragg peak did not converge as well and was therefore excluded from the analysis, except for the determination of the Burgers vector (Table \ref{table:Q_dot_b}).
+For crystal B, the $111$ and $011$ Bragg peaks were measured at 180, 160, 140, 100, 80, 50, 40, 30, 20 and 10 K, and the $101$ Bragg peak was measured at 180, 160, 140, 100, 80, and 50 K. The temperature ramp rate was 5 K/min, and once a specific temperature was reached, 5 minutes elapsed before starting the BCDI measurements.
 The sample temperature was measured using a calibrated diode attached to the copper stub.
 The sample was kept in the beam as the cryostat thermally contracted by correcting the height using a previously measured calibration curve.